codekitchen/cobalt-client/README.md

-This package contains client code and API documentation for Cobalt's ASR service.
-Cobalt will provide interested customers an endpoint for our speech demo.
+This package contains client code and API documentation for Cobalt's ASR (automatic speech recognition) service.
+Cobalt will provide interested customers an endpoint URL for a demo ASR model to use with this client package.
+Please contact us at http://cobaltspeech.com/contact-us.html to obtain it.

-Requirement: This package requires python2.7, and the requests package: http://docs.python-requests.org/en/master/

 The demo service is not meant to serve as part of any production system.
-The service recognizes 16khz audio, sent as 16 bit PCM samples.
 There are no performance or support service level agreements for this service.
 While our goal is to provide a stable interface, Cobalt reserves the right to change the API and endpoint URL at any time.
-Please contact us (http://www.cobaltspeech.com/contact-us.html) if you are interested in a production quality service.
+The demo recognizes 16khz mono-channel audio, sent as 16 bit PCM samples.
+It is for general conversational uni-speaker English spoken in a noise-free background.
+Please contact us at (http://cobaltspeech.com/contact-us.html) if you are interested in different audio formats, a production quality service, domain/application-specific models with improved accuracy/speed, other languages, speaker diarization, or any customization.

-Directory structure:

-The docs directory contains HTML documentation for our API and objects: "ASR Web Api.html" describes and "Result Objects Model.html" describes the results object model.

-The py/client directory contains an example python client.
+Requirement: This package requires python2.7, and the requests package: http://docs.python-requests.org/en/master/ The py/client directory contains an example python client.
 You will need to install python's requests module to use the example client.

+See the github wiki at https://github.com/cobaltspeech/cobalt-client/wiki for documentation on how to use this client with our API and result objects: "ASR Web Api" and "Result Objects Model".

 The audio directory contains a single 16khz audio file.